This site uses affiliate links and I may earn a commission at no extra cost to you.

 - Use warm plant-based milk: While not 100% necessary, warming the milk before adding it to the potatoes will help keep the entire dish warm.

-- To avoid ‘soupy’ potatoes: After draining the potatoes, you can return the pan to the heat, stirring constantly for several minutes, to remove any excess water (until the spuds are dry).
+- To avoid ‘soupy’ potatoes: After draining the potatoes, you can return the pan to the heat.
+Then, stir it constantly for several minutes, to remove any excess water (until the spuds are dry).
 Then continue with the mashing.

 - Experiment with dairy-free milk: You may find that you aren’t happy with the flavor the dairy-free milk imparts in the mash.
 So always test a new kind of milk with a small amount of mash as a ‘test.’